 Which Soil is Best for Your Fiddle Leaf Fig?

 To do all four of these functions well, you’ll need a versatile soil designed for house plants.
-Be sure to choose a fast draining soil when possible to reduce your risk of root rot.
+Be sure to choose a fast-draining soil when possible to reduce your risk of root rot.
 Most houseplant soil blends combine perlite to aid with faster drainage and peat moss to retain moisture.
 Any good houseplant soil mix will work for your fiddle leaf fig, but you can mix with half cactus soil to “lighten” it up and make it drain faster.

 Make Sure You Have Proper Drainage